A Message From Our Executive Director Concerning the Coronavirus (COVID-19)

 Thank you for your continued support and cooperation during these challenging times.

-Our inhouse therapy provider will resume services in The Gatesworth’s therapy gym located across the bridge on the 2nd floor.
+Our inhouse therapy provider has resumed services in The Gatesworth’s therapy gym located across the bridge on the 2nd floor.
 This gym will be used by Gatesworth residents only and the therapists will provide service to Gatesworth residents only.
 Only two residents will be allowed in the therapy gym at one time, and both residents and therapists will wear masks.

-Residents may schedule a 30 min., one-on-one shopping session Mon.-Sat. with the Gift Shop Manager.
+Open by appointment only.
+Residents may schedule a 30 min., one-on-one shopping session Monday through Saturday with the Gift Shop Manager.
 The manager and residents will be socially distanced and both wear masks.

-The pool will be open 7 days a week from 8 a.m.-4 p.m.
+The pool is open seven days a week.
 Resident swimmers are invited to schedule a one-hour session.
-One resident or married couple per session.
+One resident or couple per session.

 Events & Entertainment

 We continue to plan and execute live entertainment and create more virtual resident programming including Current Events, Questers, Book Club and Bible Study.
 Residents are invited to listen, from their balconies and patios, to live courtyard entertainment featuring a strolling violinist, a Mariachi band and other musical groups.